ymmah/node/src/BatchWriter/README.md

 The entry point for the module.

 #### `FileCollection.ts`
-`FileCollections.ts` is a facade, it provides simplified functions to store and manipulate file hashes in the database.
+A facade, to provide simplified manipulation of file hash state in the database.

+#### `IPFS.ts`
+Implements an API for the IPFS service.

 #### `Router.ts`
 Handles the communication between the different modules.